 Listen, we’ve all been there – Halloween’s creeping up, and you’re stuck without a costume.
 But if you’ve got a black dress hanging in your closet, you’re already halfway to an awesome outfit.

 What I love most about using a black dress as your costume base is how incredibly versatile it is.
 Trust me, I’ve used mine for everything from a quick cat costume to a full-on Morticia Addams moment.
+And if you don’t already have one, a simple black dress makes the perfect blank canvas for countless Halloween looks — spooky, glamorous, or playful.
+You can check out some black dress options here to find one that fits your vibe.

 A vintage-style boudoir with golden hour light filtering through lace curtains, featuring a sleek black dress on an ornate mannequin, surrounded by witch costume accessories on a Victorian vanity, including crystal bottles, a velvet witch hat, and buckled black boots, all highlighted with elegant shadows.
+Black Dress Halloween Costume

 Quick-Start Guide: